darpa-brass/bbn-immortals/ChallengeProblems/bbn-swri-integration.md

 * The system the _Evaluation Target_ is hosted on must have at least 4 CPU cores and 8 GB of memory.
 This is subject to change if bottlenecks are encountered during internal testing.

 * Persistent storage is vital for us to properly do our own detailed evaluation of how our system performed.
-We propose two possible options:
-    1. BBN provides the evaluator with another AWS instance that must be running and connectable from the  _Evaluation Target_ during all evaluations.
-    2. The Evaluator provides a persistent storage endpoint (Which may simply be another OrientDB instance with a blank graph)
+We have decided to supply you with an image that will launch a data collection endpoint that all our evaluation servers will communicate with to store data fort our analysis.

 ## OrientDB Structure